0x4D5352/ddt/README.md

 ![A GIF showing DDT running on the curl source code](./assets/demo.gif)

-This is a CLI written in python (and rewritten in golang if i have time) that will scan a directory and count the number of tokens per file, subdivided by filetype.
+DDT is a CLI written in python (and rewritten in golang if i have time) that will scan a directory and count the number of tokens per file, subdivided by filetype.
 Useful for figuring out how difficult it will be for a Large Language Model to hold the entirety of a given set of files in its context window.